-On our way to Jekyll Island recently, we stopped at the Georgia State Historical Site of Fort King George.
-Hubby and I enjoyed learning about why this bluff was such a special part of Georgia’s history…and the boys LOVED exploring the site, climbing in the fort and “battling” each other on the marshes.
+On our way to Jekyll Island recently, we stopped at the Fort King George State Historic Park.
+Hubby and I enjoyed learning about why this bluff was such a special part of Georgia state history…and the boys LOVED exploring the site, climbing in the fort, and “battling” each other on the marshes.

 Fort King George (FKG) is rich with history that spans hundreds of years, as it is the oldest English fort remaining on Georgia’s coast.
 It’s been loved and fought over by Native Americans, as well as French, Spanish, British and Scottish settlers.
 Here are the most pressing reasons this site is important to our history.

 - By keeping the French and Spanish out of the area, Fort King George helped the British gain control of the Southeast in the 1700s.

 - It gave the British control of the Altamaha River.
 The Altamaha River is Georgia’s largest river, and in the 18th century, whoever controlled the Altamaha controlled most of the southeast.

 - It helped lead toward the settlement of Georgia in 1733.

 - It served as an example for the settlement of the Oglethorpe’s Scottish Highlanders in Darien in 1736.
 The Scots were instrumental in helping the British end Spanish threats for land in the 1742 Battle of Bloody Marsh.

 Could it be fair to say that without FKG, we wouldn’t be enjoying our Georgia home today?
 That might be stretching it a bit, but FKG certainly played a large role in settling the colony that eventually became Georgia, and that’s reason to enjoy a visit!

 Another is Fort King George is close to St. Simons Island, Jekyll Island, Sea Island and the Georgia Coast, so it’s a perfect day trip if you need a day a side trip during your beach vacation.